neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 ## Learning Objectives

-- [ ] learning what the terminal and the shell are.
+- Learning what the terminal and the shell are.
-- [ ] learning to navigate the file system inside unsing the shell and the terminal.
+- Learning to navigate the file system using the shell and the terminal.
-- [ ] learning to create, rename, remove and move files and folders in the filesystem.
+- Learning to create, rename, remove and move files and folders in the filesystem.

 ---